abhra0897/stm32f1_ili9341_parallel/README.md

  - [ ] Circle drawing support (maybe)

 ### License
-**[libopencm3](libopencm3)** and any derivative of the same is licensed under the terms of the GNU Lesser General Public License (LGPL), version 3 or later.
+**[libopencm3](libopencm3)** and any derivative of the same are licensed under the terms of the GNU Lesser General Public License (LGPL), version 3 or later.
 The binaries generated after compilation will also be licensed under the same.
 See [this](libopencm3/COPYING.LGPL3) and [this](libopencm3/COPYING.GPL3) for the LGPL3 and GPL3 licenses.

-All other source codes of the root directory and example directory are licensed under MIT License.
+All other source codes of the root directory and example directory are licensed under MIT License, unless the source file has no other license asigned for it.
 See [MIT License](LICENSE).